-Monitoring is an essential part of implementation of the policy contained in the Bulletin for heads of entity - whether or not specific complaints have been raised or there have been any investigations.
+Monitoring is an essential part of policy implementation more generally for heads of entity - whether or not specific complaints have been raised or there have been any investigations.
 It should be undertaken on an ongoing basis with yearly analysis of findings.